 - 1. All persons not from the same household who are permitted in the court building will be required to maintain adequate social distancing of at least 6 feet. - 2.
-No more than two individuals not from the same household will be permitted in an elevator.
-If more than one individual from the same household is in an elevator, no other individuals will be permitted in the elevator. - 3.
-Each restroom has been evaluated to determine the appropriate capacity to ensure social distancing and the maximum capacity has been posted on each restroom door. - 4.
+Each restroom has been evaluated to determine the appropriate capacity to ensure social distancing and the maximum capacity has been posted on each restroom door. - 3.
 Public common areas, including breakrooms and snack rooms, have been closed to the public.